Princess Wencheng: In legends

 The seated statue of Sakyamuni brought by Princess Wencheng is enshrined in the Jokhang.

 According to legend, Rishan and Yueshan (Riyue Mountain) were transformed by the precious mirror of Princess Wencheng.
 Princess Wencheng walked to the dividing line between Tang and Tubo, and threw the Sun and Moon Mirror given by her parents behind her to cut off the endless thoughts of her relatives.

 Legend has it that when Princess Wencheng and her party went to Lhasa by way of Chaya, they made a short stop in the beautiful Renda.
-In order to commemorate this place that made the princess feel relaxed and happy, the princess showed 9 Buddha statues including the Great Sun Tathagata on the Danma Cliff with her extraordinary good fortune and merit.
+According to the legend, Princess Wencheng commissioned nine Buddha images, including one of the Great Sun Tathagata, on Danma Cliff.
 The princess also plans to build a temple here.
 However, although there are towering mountains in this area, there is not a single tree.
-The princess used her magic power, just like Sun Wukong, the great sage of the sky, pulling out a few hairs from her head and blowing it on the mountain.
-On the cliff rock, a large forest miraculously grows.
+The legend states that the princess used supernatural powers to cause a forest to grow on the mountain.
 So the local people cut down the trees and built the Renda Hall.
 At the same time, the princess also taught the locals to open up wasteland and farm fields, divert water for irrigation, and use water mills.
-Later, the local people regarded the statue of Renda as a magical creation of Princess Wencheng, and regarded it as a sacred place.
-Good men and women from far and near came to the Renda Hall to worship the Buddha, burn incense and kowtow, to pray for peace in the world, good weather and happiness for the people.
+The site later became a place of Buddhist worship, where visitors offered incense and prayers.